o-x-y-g-e-n/bestuxschool/content/posts/2021-01-15--new-york-university/index.md

 menuTitle: New York University
 title: ITP MPS Graduate Program - New York University
 subTitle: New York University (NYU) is a private research university based in New York City.
-description: Learn everything about New York University (NYU) ITP MPS Graduate Program, pursue your fast-paced masters in User Experience & Product Design in New York, United States
+description: Learn everything about New York University (NYU) ITP MPS Graduate Program, pursue your fast-paced Master of User Experience & Product Design in New York, United States
 cover: logo.jpg
 category: "US"
 ---